rudrapatel8/rudrapatel8/README.md

 🏀 Outside of Tech
 When I’m not writing code, you’ll probably find me:

--Watching or playing NBA, basketball, or volleyball
+-Watching or playing basketball, or volleyball

 -Catching up on anime (especially Demon Slayer, One Piece, and Black Clover)